kerberos11/PMS_Updater/README.md

 PMS_Updater
 ===========
+***NEW***

+Version PlexMediaServer-1.15.0.659-9311f93fd and above have moved a bunch of files into a lib folder after extraction.
+As a result the rc.d file needs to be updated.

+1. edit /usr/local/etc/rc.d/plexmediaserver_plexpass using ee or nano etc.

+2. using your editor search for "library" and add " /lib " to the end of the line.
+It should look like this.

+export LD_LIBRARY_PATH="/usr/local/lib/compat:${SCRIPTPATH}"/lib

+3. Save and you're done.

 ---
 This script has been edited to work with the default pkg installation paths as well as changing the service from plexmediaserver to plexmediaserver_plexpass.
 If you aren't using a PlexPass version then you will have to edit the service in this script back to plexmediaserver as well as edit the file path to plexdata .